Total Drivin

-Total Drivin, known as Car & Driver Presents: Grand Tour Racing '98 (or simply Grand Tour Racing) in North America, Gekisou!!!
-Grand Racing (激走!! グランドレシング) in Japan and as M6 Turbo Racing in France, is a racing video game developed by Eutechnyx exclusively for PlayStation.
+Total Drivin, known as Car & Driver Presents: Grand Tour Racing '98 in North America, Gekisou!!!
+Grand Racing in Japan and as M6 Turbo Racing in France (as a tie-in to the M6 motoring show), is a 1997 racing video game developed by British company Eutechnyx exclusively for PlayStation, their first release under this name having previously been named Merit Studios.
 The game saw highly mixed reactions from critics due to its broad stylistic approach and unusual steering controls.
+It was followed up by C3 Racing released in Europe in 1998 and 1999.

 Gameplay

 Total Drivin is a racing game that features six courses set in different locations across the world, each with different weather variations.
 The game supports the Dual Analog Controller.
 Multiplayer is available via both split screen and the PlayStation Link Cable.

 Development

 Total Drivin was developed by the UK-based company Eutechnyx.
 The developers created a zoom-capable, 360 degree camera for use as a programming tool, but later decided to leave it in so that players could look over the track landscapes while the game is paused.

 The game's North American publisher, Activision, acquired a Car and Driver sponsorship for the game, leading to "Car and Driver Presents" being added to the game's title in that region.